- Search The Registry

 Love Austin album

-From Chattanooga, TN, after studying music in college, she toured on the vaudeville circuit, settling in Chicago in 1923.
-From 1924-1926, she recorded repeatedly with her Blues Serenaders, a group that at various times had Kid Ory and Johnny Dodds playing.
+After studying music in college in Chattanooga, TN, she toured on the vaudeville circuit, settling in Chicago in 1923.
+From 1924 to 1926, she repeatedly recorded with her Blues Serenaders, a group that at various times had Kid Ory and Johnny Dodds playing.
 Austin (as house pianist for Paramount) also backed many blues singers (including Ida Cox, Ma Rainey, and Alberta Hunter).
 But after 1926, her recording activity largely came to a halt.

 Nothing But the Blues The Music and the Musicians